 Forgiveness can be a powerful practice that strengthens compassion and releases us from the grasp of fear, anger, and resentment.
 Still, it is often easier said than done to forgive those who have caused harm, ourselves included.
 If you find yourself struggling with extending or accepting forgiveness, here is a collection of teachings from Tricycle’s archives on how to cultivate a merciful heart.

 1. Make Peace with Imperfection

 “One of the things I’ve most appreciated about my years of meditation practice is having made peace with my humanness.
 It’s not that I don’t aspire to grow and develop and work on myself.
 But I’m no longer holding myself to some impossible ideal.
 The less I expect myself to be perfect and never mess up, the more likely I am to make headway toward forgiving myself.
-I am more able to release the heavy guilty burden I’ve been carrying for painful things I’ve done in the past, for the things I regret.” — “Why Are We So Hard On Ourselves?” by Mark Coleman
+I am more able to release the heavy guilty burden I’ve been carrying for painful things I’ve done in the past, for the things I regret.” — from “Why Are We So Hard On Ourselves?” by Mark Coleman

 2. Take Your Time